tiagoCMatias/monoBreaker/README.md

 # MonoBreaker

+MonoBreaker: A tool to guide the process of decomposing monoliths into microservices

-MonoBreaker is a Python program for decomposing Monolithic Django Application towards Microservices.
+MonoBreaker is a python program for decomposing monolithic Django Application towards Microservices.

 ## Requirements